-You must have a high school diploma or equivalent and successfully complete this training for the Certified Cardiographic Technician Examination.
+Applicants for the Certified Cardiographic Technician Examination must have a high school diploma or equivalent and successfully complete this training.

 Information Unique to the Training

-Students perform EKGs on each other.
-Training also includes practice with Holter monitors and stress tests.
+You and other students perform EKGs on each other.
+Training includes practice with Holter monitors and stress tests.